puppetlabs/vault-plugin-secrets-oauthapp/README.md

 #### `PUT` (`write`)

 Retrieve an authorization code URL for the given state.
+Not supported with 2-legged OAuth.

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|----------|